This section covers our homemade composting toilet for our ProMaster camper van conversion.

 How it Works

-You start by adding some peat moss to the bucket — this provides Carbon for composting and provides more air in the mix.
+You start by adding some peat moss or sawdust to the bucket — this provides Carbon for composting and provides more air in the mix.

 When you use the toilet, the urine is diverted into the pee bottle, and poo drops down into the bucket.
 After each poo, you add a bit more peat moss to the bucket.